Vol. 151, No. 23 — November 15, 2017

-Order Fixing the Day that is 12 months after the Day on which this Order is made as the Day on which the Act Comes into Force
+Order Fixing October 31, 2017 as the Day on which subsection 3(2) of the Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 2 of An Act to amend the Food and Drugs Act (non-corrective contact lenses), chapter 25 of the Statutes of Canada, 2012, fixes the day that is 12 months after the day on which this Order is made as the day on which that Act comes into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to section 5 of the Fighting Foreign Corruption Act, chapter 26 of the Statutes of Canada, 2013, fixes October 31, 2017 as the day on which subsection 3(2) of that Act comes into force.

 (This note is not part of the Order.)